isprojects/mstform/README.md

 `form.state` and store it on `this` in the constructor.

 The form state maintains form-related state, such as errors to display.
-It also can take state specific configuration (for instance how to save the form), but in this case we don't supply any.
+It also can take state specific configuration (for instance how to save the form to a backend), but in this case we don't supply any.

 The form state needs a MST instance; this is the MST instance that you modify with the form.
 When the user changes the form and it passes validation, the MST